NASA-IMPACT/veda-ui/docs/adr/002-application-architecture-for-configurability.md

 ## Context and Problem Statement

-VEDA UI 1.0 was built as a reusable white-label application - easy for independent science data and information projects to stand up and configure their own instance with their content.
+VEDA UI 1.0 was built as a reusable white-label application for independent science data and information projects.
+These projects should be able to stand up and configure their own instance with their content.
 The assumption was that projects would reuse the entire application and change mostly the styling and scalable content items such as datasets and stories, and would only need to change a few other elements.
 The application (pages, functional components; VEDA UI) is separate from content (VEDA config) and pages and elements can be changed via component overrides.

 In 2023, our team supported two new projects to integrate VEDA UI for their needs: the U.S. Greenhouse Gas Center (earth.gov/ghgcenter) and the Earth Information Center (EIC; earth.gov).
 These projects had much wider needs for customization or adaptation, mostly related to the context of the project:
 1. Different thematic categorization of content with hierarchies or tags